New order bars outsiders from giving donations directly to Afghans at Fort McCoy

 The order, which went into effect Sept.
 24, prohibits people from entering Fort McCoy and handing out clothing, supplies and other items of value to Afghan evacuees in person.
 Instead, such donations must now go through official channels.
 But some say that process still isn’t working fast enough, leaving the Afghans with limited access to basic necessities.

-Under the new policy, only those on official business can enter the Afghan neighborhoods.
+Under the new policy, only those on official business can enter the Afghan neighborhoods at the base.
 Those who violate the rule could face criminal charges or be banned from Fort McCoy.

 “So I can go up, and I can visit with them,” Henderson said. “(But) if I were to give them any clothing or any money or any food ...
 I could be arrested and barred from post.”